suman1406/QuickAttendance_Frontend/README.md

 To install Quick Attendance:

-1. Download the latest release APK from the [GitHub Release Page](#github-release-link).
+1. Download the latest release APK from the Playstore (Link will be shared soon).
 2. Install the APK on your Android device.

 ### Configuration